 Hisham Abdelaziz, an Egyptian producer at the Qatari news channel Al-Jazeera Mubasher, which has been banned in Egypt since 2013, was arrested in June 2019 at Cairo International Airport.
 He faces terrorism charges.

-Abdelaziz, who was based in Qatar before his arrest, covers social and cultural issues for Al-Jazeera Mubasher’s morning news programs, according to news reports, and a local journalist and press freedom advocate who spoke to CPJ via messaging app on the condition of anonymity, citing fear of reprisal.
+Abdelaziz, who was based in Qatar before his arrest, covers social and cultural issues for Al-Jazeera Mubasher’s morning news programs, according to news reports and a local journalist and press freedom advocate who spoke to CPJ on the condition of anonymity, citing fear of reprisal.

 On June 20, 2019, authorities stopped Abdelaziz when he went to Cairo International Airport to fly back to Qatar after a family vacation in Egypt, confiscated his passport, and interrogated him for six hours before releasing him, according to news reports and the local journalist.

-Abdelaziz returned home, and then went back to the airport later that day after a police officer at the airport called him to pick up his passport, according to those reports.
+Abdelaziz returned home, and then went back to the airport later that day after a police officer called him to pick up his passport there; he was then arrested at the airport, according to those reports.

 The local journalist believes Abdelaziz is in custody for having worked with Al-Jazeera.